mason-aidan/Portfolio-2/README.md

 # Portfolio-2
-I am trying to upload photos and videos here to put into a google collab to do some image processing.
+Here I am uploading videos so I can use them in google collab in order to find the coefficient of restituion of a table tennis ball.